Mickey758/Calani-AIO/README.md

 - Github: Mickey758

 # Other Info
 Development of this this project will continue.
 I will be updating the binary and source regularly.
 Bug reports will be nice to have.
-If you find any post them.
+If you find any post them [here](https://github.com/Mickey758/Calani-AIO/issues/new).
 Thanks for checking this out.

 # Donate
 If you would like to show some appreciation for this free project, consider donating some crypto <3